vanessavel/vanessavel/README.md

 - Focus on cybersecurity, networking, and system architecture
 - Experience with Python, C, C++, Java, SQL, and R.
 - Interested in IoT device security and embedded systems
-- Exploring quantum computing and advanced computation models
+- Exploring quantum computing and advanced computation models on the side!
-- Strong interest in building real-world technical systems
+- Strong interest in building real-world technical systems.

 -----------------------------------------------------------------------------------------------